flare-foundation/songbird-state-connector-protocol/specs/scProtocol/merkle-tree.md

 Note that there are several types of Merkle trees, depending on their purpose.
 In general, a Merkle tree can be used to uniquely produce a representative hash for a _fixed sequence_ of hashes or just for a _set_ of hashes, if the order of appearance is not important.

 For example, with Merkle trees for transactions in a block on the Bitcoin network the exact order of the transactions in the block is important, hence a _fixed sequence_ Merkle tree is used.
-On Flare, the order of votes (attestation hashes) is not important so a _set_ Merkle tree is used.
+On Songbird, the order of votes (attestation hashes) is not important so a _set_ Merkle tree is used.
 Namely, each successful vote is identified with a unique attestation hash (duplicates are removed).
 For later verification, one only needs to query whether such a hash has appeared among the hashes in the Merkle tree.
 On the other hand, in the Bitcoin transactions example, one needs to verify that the hash of a transaction is a leaf of the tree at a specific index.

 In the case of a set of Merkle trees, additional simplification when performing hashes of pairs can be used.
 Such a simplification makes Merkle proofs shorter and easier to use.
-The hash that Flare uses for pairs is defined as follows:
+The hash that Songbird uses for pairs is defined as follows:

 ```text
 shash(data1, data2) = hash(join(sort([data1, data2])))